metacpan/metacpan-cpan-extracted/distros/B/Beekeeper/README.md

 Beekeeper is pretty lightweight for being pure Perl, but the performance depends mostly on *the broker* performance, particularly on the broker introduced latency.
 These are ballpark performance estimations:

 - A `call_remote` synchronous call involves 4 MQTT messages.
-A broker adds around 3 ms of latency processing these 4 messages, so this limits a single client to make a maximum of 350 synchronous calls per second.
+A broker adds around 2.5 ms of latency processing these 4 messages, so this limits a single client to make a maximum of 400 synchronous calls per second.
 The cpu load will be very low (less than 1%), as the client spends most of the time waiting for messages.

-- A `call_remote_async` asynchronous call to a remote method takes 0.3 ms. This implies a maximum of 3500 asynchronous calls per second (just the call, then it must wait for responses).
+- A `call_remote_async` asynchronous call to a remote method takes 0.12 ms. This implies a maximum of 8000 asynchronous calls per second (that is just for calls, then it must wait for responses).

 - Launching a remote task with `fire_remote` involves 1 MQTT message and takes 0.1 ms. This implies a maximum of 10000 calls per second.